vintasoftware/django-react-boilerplate/CONTRIBUTING.md

 ### Testing `django-admin startproject`

-If you made changes to this boilerplate and want to test them, do as following:
+If you made changes to this boilerplate and want to test them, do as follows:

 - [Make sure you have pre-commit installed](https://github.com/vintasoftware/django-react-boilerplate#pre-commit-hooks)
 - Commit your changes